E3P aims at filling a gap

-E3P aims at filling a gap between climate science and its practical use in the energy sector, and creating in turn favourable conditions for new business opportunities.
+science and its practical use in the energy sector, and creating in

-Most socio-economic regulations related to the resilience to climate extremes, from infrastructure or network design to insurance premiums, are based on a present-day climate with an assumption of stationarity.
+General introduction Started in September 2011, and for a duration of three years, the project "Extreme Events for Energy Providers" (E3P) aims at bridging the gap between the climate science and its practical use in the energy sector.
+Supported by the Climate Knowledge and Innovation Community known as Climate-KIC (more information is to be found here) and creating in turn favourable conditions for new business opportunities Most socio-economic regulations related to the resilience to climate extremes, from infrastructure or network design to insurance premiums, are based on a present-day climate with an assumption of stationarity.
 Climate extremes (heat waves, cold spells, droughts, storms and wind stilling) affect in particular energy production, supply, demand and security in several ways.
 While national, European or international projects have generated vast amounts of climate projections for the 21st century, their practical use in long-term planning remains limited.
+The consortium The E3P project is coordinated by the Commissariat a l'energie atomiques et aux energies alternatives (CEA) through the Laboratoire des Sciences du Climat et de l'Environnement (LSCE), a joint unit created and supported by the CEA, the National Centre for Scientific Research (French "Centre national de la recherche scientifique" or CNRS) and the University of Versailles.
+E3P gathers also another three academic institutions, the energy industry as well as SMEs.

 The project